Important Class Information

 Home Folders and Newsletters

 On the first day of school I will provide the students with a folder that says, “Home Folder”.
-This tool will help us to communicate.
-The folder is to be brought to school in their backpacks.
+This is a tool help us to communicate and to encourage your chaild to stay organized.
 This folder will be sent home every Thursday and should return to school by the following Wednesday.
 Be sure to check for any announcements, newsletters, homework or notes.
-This helps ensure that we are working as a team to support your child’s growth.
+It will help us to ensure that we are working as a team to support your child’s growth.

 There are many ways you can volunteer in the classroom or support our kindergarteners.

 *Help on special occasions such as field trips, art residencies, and special event nights.
 These are items you will receive information on in the KG newsletter.

 *You can help before or after school with items such as washing tables, sharpening pencils, filing, sorting/cutting/stapling, or hanging up student work.

 Later this Fall, a book bag will come home weekly with your child’s home folder.
 In the bag will be a reading log and a book that your child should read and practice as much as possible that week.
 These books are at their current reading level.
 Have your child read and reread these books throughout the week.
 Record the book title on the reading log and include any additional books that are read to or with your child that week.
 This log should stay in their book bag.
 Return the book bag with the books to school the next week by Wednesday.
 I will check their log, swap the books for new ones, and connect a new copy of the log if needed.
 Every time your child fills up their book log, they will receive a little “treat” from me.
 Hooray for reading!

 All students need to have gym shoes for gym.
 Please make sure they have them on or with them on gym days or they will be unable to participate.
 A pair of gym shoes can be left at school if needed.